dart-lang/lints/README.md

 Feedback is welcome!
 If you want to propose an existing lint for inclusion here, check to see if there is already an open [issue] and chime in.
 If there is not, please start a conversation with a new issue.
-If you have questions about existing lint or have an idea for a new one, please file an issue on the [linter repo].
+If you have questions about existing lints or have an idea for a new one, please file an issue on the [linter repo].

 [dart create]: https://dart.dev/tools/dart-tool